IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 - ``dataverse.api.test_suite: true``
 - ``dataverse.sampledata.enabled: true``

-If you wish, you may pass the local path of a logging directory, which will tell ec2-create-instance.sh to `grab Payara, Maven and other logs <https://github.com/IQSS/dataverse-ansible/blob/master/ec2/ec2-create-instance.sh#L185>`_ for your review.
+If you wish, you may pass the local path of a logging directory, which will tell ec2-create-instance.sh to `grab various logs <https://github.com/IQSS/dataverse-ansible/blob/master/ec2/ec2-create-instance.sh#L185>`_ for your review.

 Finally, run the script: